 Correct definition of the viewshed is critical to the study.
 Both Sterzinger et al (2003) and Hoen (2006) have used a radius of 8 kilometres (5miles) from the windfarm as the outer limit of the viewshed.
 Sterzinger’s reason for using this distance is based on review of studies of line of sight and interviews with industry experts.
 This 8 kilometre radius is adopted as an accepted standard in this study.
 Turbine visibility and distance to turbines were considered.
 The township is compact (approximate width of one kilometre) and lies below the Te Apiti turbines some 2.5 kilometres from the closest turbine.
 The closest Tararua turbines are approximately 4.5 kilometres from the southern end of Ashhurst.
 The differences in distance of the two windfarms from Ashhurst provide a means of identifying the impact of distance on property value.

-The visibility of turbines within the 8 kilometre radius is of importance and was initially calculated using geographic information system (GIS) (Hoen, 2006).
+The visibility of turbines within the 8 kilometre radius is of importance and was initially calculated using GIS (Hoen used a similar method in his 2006 study).
 Twenty metre digital elevation model (DEM) data was used.
-Ground cover was not factored into the model.
-Most houses in the township have well established gardens; outside the township the landscape is mostly pastoral.
+Ground cover was not factored into the viewshed model.
+Most houses in Ashhurst have well established gardens; outside the township the landscape is mostly pastoral.
 Ashhurst is at an elevation of 80 metres above sea level and ground elevations of the turbines range from 239 to 523 meters for the Tararua windfarm and from 240 to 410 metres for the Te Apiti windfarm.

 Viewsheds were calculated using Idrisi Andes VIEWSHED analysis to determine the number of turbines visible from each sale property.
 Separate viewsheds were calculated for each set of turbines, this was done to take into account the varying heights of the different sets of turbine towers.
-The individual viewsheds were combined to create four stages of windfarm development (1 – Stage 1 Tararua (complete), 2 – Stage 2 Tararua (complete), 3 – Te Apiti (complete), 4 – Stage 3 Tararua (approved but not constructed).
+The individual viewsheds were combined to create four stages of windfarm development (Stage 1- 48 Tararua turbines, Stage 2 – 103 Tararua turbines, Stage 3 – 103 Tararua turbines plus 55 Te Apiti turbines, Stage 4 – 134 Tararua turbines plus 55 Te Apiti turbines).
 Visibility was defined as a clear line of sight from each point within the viewshed to the top of each turbine tower with 100 percent visibility being clear line of sight to the top of all turbine towers constructed at any stage.

-Figure 2 shows viewshed proportion within an 8 kilometre radius of the Tararua and Te Apiti windfarms and Figure 3 shows the viewshed proportion for houses sold in Ashhurst over the study period.
-Table 1 shows results of the GIS viewshed analysis; the figures indicate the maximum and minimum percentages and numbers of turbines visible from Ashhurst on completion of two stages of the Tararua windfarm and the Te Apiti windfarm developments.
+Figure 2 shows viewshed proportion, within an 8 kilometre radius of the Tararua and Te Apiti windfarms, at Stage 3 of the windfarm development and Figure 3 shows the viewshed proportion, at Stage 4 of the windfarm development, for houses sold in Ashhurst over the study period.
+Table 1 shows results of the GIS viewshed analysis; the figures indicate the maximum and minimum percentages and numbers of turbines visible from Ashhurst on completion of the first three stages of windfarm development.

 Visibility of the turbines was also investigated by field inspection to assess accuracy of viewshed results.
 The numbers of turbines predicted to be visible were confirmed as visible on field inspection only when trees and other buildings did not obstruct the view.
 To ensure accuracy of the turbine visibility data used in the hedonic analysis all houses in the Ashhurst dataset were inspected and the number of Te Apiti turbines visible from the front of each property counted.
 A turbine was defined as visible when the top of the tower could be seen.